gmc-code/PC-microbit-micropython/docs/lessons2/compass_directions.rst

 Compass Pointer
 --------------------

-| The compass has readings from 0 to 360 degrees.
+| The compass has readings from 0 to 359 degrees.
+(360 degrees is 0 degrees.)
 | This can be divided up into 12 directions like the hours on a clock.
 | The code below is to test the formula used.
 | For readings from 346 to 15, the clock position should be at 12 or 0 o'clock.